 Heart Rate Monitor:

 The heart rate monitor feature is very useful because it allows you to maintain a steady pace throughout the hike.
+You can read more about this feature in the article How Accurate are Wrist-Based Heart Monitors?.

 Many watches are equipped with electronic compasses which come in handy for navigation.

 A barometer is a very useful feature because it allows you to easily predict the weather.
 If the atmospheric pressure is increasing, the weather will improve, reversely if the atmospheric pressure is falling, the weather will become worse (cloudy, rainy etc.).
+If you have or are planning to get a Suunto watch, you might want to read the article How to Use the Barometer on a Suunto Watch to Predict the Weather.

 The altimeter feature helps you with the navigation – it’s easier to find your current location on the map if you know how high above sea level you are.